zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartXAxisItemMajorTicks.md

     ?>

 ### visible
-The visibility of the major ticks.
+If set to true the chart will display the scatter chart x axis major ticks.
+By default the category axis major ticks are visible.

 #### Returns
 `\Kendo\Dataviz\UI\ChartXAxisItemMajorTicks`